 Modification Proposals made during a Significant Code Review Phase

-Where the Authority has received a written assessment of the Modification Panel under paragraph 7.2.8 in respect of a Modification Proposal, the Secretary shall inform the Proposer and each Transporter, User, Independent Gas Transporter, Third Party Participant, and Non-Code Party (if any) of the direction or re-direction it has received from the Authority.
+Where the Authority has received a written assessment of the Modification Panel under paragraph 7.2.8 in respect of a Modification Proposal, the Secretary shall inform the Proposer and each Transporter, User, Independent Gas Transporter, Third Party Participant, and Non-Code Party (if any) and the CDSP of the direction or re-direction it has received from the Authority.

 Where the direction or re-direction received by the Secretary from the Authority is not to proceed with the Modification Proposal that Modification Proposal shall become a Significant Code Review Suspended Modification Proposal and shall continue to be so until either the end of the Significant Code Review Phase or unless the Authority directs otherwise (having taken into account, among other things not limited to, the urgency of the subject matter of such a proposal).